nickreich/teachr/README.md

 # What format does a module need to be in?

 Modules have a standardized format.
 This will enable new users of a module to quickly and easily understand the goals and content of a module.
 It will also facilitate reporting and aggregation of module content (e.g. creating a script that makes a searchable/sortable database with module names and keywords).

+The simple structure (still in development and subject to change) is the following:
+    - Every module must have an OVERVIEW file in the top directory of the module.
+    - A folder named studentMaterials should contain all assignments, slides, handouts, etc...